 The Department of Security office is responsible for issuing parking lot access for faculty, staff and students who wish to park at the medical campus.
-Unfortunately, the demand for parking spaces is greater than the number of spaces at the 14th Street Garage (CRB), located at 1130 NW 14th Street.
+Unfortunately, the demand for parking spaces is greater rev. FALL 2024 (7/15/24) than the number of spaces at the 14th Street Garage (CRB), located at 1130 NW 14th Street.
 For more information regarding parking at the Medical Campus, please click here.
 If you are placed on a waiting list and need parking in the meantime, parking spaces are readily available in the privately-owned Dominion Towers Parking Garage.
 Call (305) 243-6280 or email UMparking@med.miami.edu for more information.
 The office is located at 1501 NW 9th Avenue, Suite 100.